 Kendrick is coadvised by Prof. Michelle O'Malley (ChE) and Prof. Songi Han (DCB).
-His project gives him a strong background in molecular cloning for site-directed mutagenesis, protein expression using E. coli and S. cerevisiae, membrane protein purification with the use of detergent micelles and relevant chromatography techniques (IMAC, affinity, and size exclusion), biophysical techniques such as EPR (including quantitative EPR and power saturation) and DEER, as well as basic knowledge into computational techniques such as MATLAB, PyMOL, Mathematica, etc. for data processing.
-He also has strong interests in medicine, drug discovery, pharmacology, and neurology.
+His projects with G protein-coupled receptors give him a strong background in molecular cloning and protein expression using E. coli and S. cerevisiae, membrane protein purification and relevant chromatography techniques (IMAC, affinity, and size exclusion), biophysical techniques such as cw-EPR, DEER, and cryo-EM, as well as basic knowledge into computational techniques such as MATLAB, PyMOL, Mathematica, etc. for data processing.
+He also has a strong interest in biomedically relevant projects, especially those related to medicine, drug discovery, pharmacology, and neurology in human.

 - 2014 - 2016: B.S., Medicinal Chemistry, University of New Orleans, 3.94/4.0 (Advisor: Prof. Mark Trudell)

 - 2016 - present: Graduate Student Researcher, Biophysical Chemistry, University of California - Santa Barbara (Advisor: Prof. Songi Han)

 - 7/2014: Privateer Transfer Scholarship, University of New Orleans

 - 4/2015: Undergraduate Award in Inorganic Chemistry, University of New Orleans

 - 4/2016: Undergraduate Senior Award, University of New Orlean

 - 4/2016: Phi Beta Kappa Honor Society

 - 4/2016: Jim & Sonia Miller Scholarship, University of New Orleans